Last Updated on 11/18/23 by Rose Palmer

 How to see the Panama Canal

-Basically, there are four ways to see the Panama Canal as a tourist:
+Basically, there were four ways I could see the Panama Canal as a tourist:

 1 – Take a full transit cruise through the Panama Canal on a cruise ship.
 As this implies, a full transit takes you through all of the canal and its locks from the Atlantic to the Pacific, or vice versa.